SHKim-HYU/RTIndy7/README.md

 # RTIndy7 Task

-This source is based on Ubuntu20.04, Xenomai-3.1.1, IgH EtherCAT Master
+This source is based on Ubuntu20.04, Xenomai-3.2.3, IgH EtherCAT Master

-If you installed CasADi library, you can set cmake option using "-DWITH_CASADI=ON"

 ## Prerequisite
 ```